delannoykurt/delannoykurt/README.md

-<h1 align="center">Hi 👋,
+<h4 align="center">Hi 👋, 🤪 🤩 🤘

 I'm a passionate developer with expertise in JavaScript, TypeScript, Node.js and Docker.
 These technologies are the ones I use most often to create powerful web applications and back-end services.
 I am constantly looking for new ways to optimize and develop these technologies, using best practices and the latest trends.
 In parallel, I am also discovering the Go and Rust languages and intend to learn them.
 These languages have great potential for high performance applications, and I am eager to use them to create innovative projects.

+  👍  👍  👍  👍  👍  👍  👍  👍  👍  👍  👍  👍  👍  👍  👍  👍  👍  👍  👍  👍  👍  👍  👍

 I am also interested in Internet of Things related technologies, such as Arduino and Raspberry, and use them to create model making projects.
 In addition to my technical skills, I also have strong problem solving skills, team cooperation and communication, adaptability, calmness, motivation, self-reliance, and discernment.

+ 🚨 🚨 🚨
-I am able to participate and integrate a project within a team, my knowledge in terms of AGILE methodologies, especially Scrum, is an integral part of me and I am constantly putting them into practice within a team..</h1>
+I am able to participate and integrate a project within a team, my knowledge in terms of AGILE methodologies, especially Scrum, is an integral part of me and I am constantly putting them into practice within a team..</h4>

-<h3 align="center">A passionate frontend developer from India</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=kurt&label=Profile%20views&color=0e75b6&style=flat" alt="kurt" /> </p>